voss01/ROS/README.md

 ```
 docker run -p 6080:80 --security-opt seccomp=unconfined --shm-size=512m -v <AbsolutePathOnHost>:/home/ubuntu/shared --name roboticapoli vossgit/roboticapoli:prod
 ```
-At this point you should get as output a bunch of `RUNNING state` lines and you can proceed.
+At this point you should get as output a bunch of `RUNNING state` lines from vnc and novnc and you can proceed.